Skip to content

 Olympic History and Forgotten Sports Trivia Questions [90-108]

 The Games consisted of a single event for the first 13 Olympiads: the stadion, a sprint of about 192 metres.
 Wrestling, pentathlon, boxing, and horse events were added over the following centuries.
-The ancient Games ran for nearly 1,200 years before Roman Emperor Theodosius I banned them in 393 CE.
+The ancient Games ran for nearly 1,200 years before the Roman emperor Theodosius I banned them in 393 CE.

 91. What was pankration in the ancient Games?
 (Hard)